TinaGrigorova/baby_growth/README.md

 ### Code

 * Understanding the concept of flexbox was learned through [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
-* The README template was helpfully provided by [Code Institute (template)](https://github.com/Code-Institute-Solutions/SampleREADME)
+* The README template was helpfuly provided by [Code Institute (template)](https://github.com/Code-Institute-Solutions/SampleREADME)

 ### Content